Rufous-collared sparrow

 The rufous-collared sparrow or Andean sparrow (Zonotrichia capensis) is an American sparrow found in a wide range of habitats, often near humans, from the extreme south-east of Mexico to Tierra del Fuego, and the island of Hispaniola in the Caribbean.
 It has diverse vocalizations, which have been intensely studied since the 1970s, particularly by Paul Handford and Stephen C. Lougheed (UWO), Fernando Nottebohm (Rockefeller University) and Pablo Luis Tubaro (UBA).
-Local names for this bird include the Portuguese tico-tico and mariquinha, the Spanish copetón ("tufted") in Colombia, as well as chingolo and chincol, comemaíz "corn eater" in Costa Rica, chincol in Chile and Cigua de Constanza in the Dominican Republic.
+Local names for this bird include the Portuguese tico-tico and mariquinha, the Aymara Pichitanka the Spanish copetón ("tufted") in Colombia, as well as chingolo and chincol, comemaíz "corn eater" in Costa Rica, chincol in Chile and Cigua de Constanza in the Dominican Republic.

 Description

 The rufous-collared sparrow is 13.5–15 cm long and weighs 20–25 g.
 The adult has a stubby grey bill, and a grey head with broad black stripes on the crown sides, and thinner stripes through the eye and below the cheeks.
 The nape and breast sides are rufous, and the upperparts are black-streaked buff-brown.
 There are two white wing bars.
 The throat is white, and the underparts are off-white, becoming brown on the flanks and with a black breast patch.

 Young birds have a duller, indistinct head pattern, with brown stripes and a buff ground colour.
 They lack the rufous collar and have streaked underparts.

 There are 27 subspecies of the rufous-collared sparrow.
 In general, the smaller forms occur in coastal mountains, intermediate birds in the Andes, and large, darker, forms breed on the tepuis.
 The largest of the tepui subspecies, Z. c. perezchincillae, has grey underparts, and the rufous collar extends as a black band of freckles across the breast.
 This form might be separable as a distinct species, or it might just be a particularly distinct population due to genetic bottleneck effects.